What is DMARC? How To Use It To Increase Email Deliverability

 For example, if you’re using Moosend to send campaigns/newsletters, you should put Moosend’s SPF value in your SPF.
 It’s a simple TXT record, so don’t panic.

-Here you will find instructions on how to find Moosend’s value into your account.
+Here you will find instructions on how to find Moosend’s value in your account.

 DKIM (Domain Keys Identified Mail): This is your second e-signature!
 Yes, one is not enough, so let’s have more.
 The difference is that the value for the DKIM record is UNIQUE for every domain name!